PHACDataHub/ruok-service-autochecker/docs/scanners.md

       ]
       // ...
     }
 ```

+**Pass Criteria**

+No linting rules broken for all Dockerfiles within the repository.

 ### `Trivy` Repository Vunerability Scanning

 [`Trivy`](https://github.com/aquasecurity/trivy) is a security scanner we're using in this case to scan software dependencies against known vunerabilities.
 It offers a remote Git repository scanner, that works for public repositories.
 Since we have some private repositories, we're using the filesystem scan on the cloned repository instead.